Ezekiel Elliott suspension restored by federal appeals court

 Elliott, 22, has repeatedly denied any wrongdoing.

-Mazzant's ruling enabled Elliott to play in the Cowboys' first five games of this season.
+If Elliott's legal team can't put the suspension on hold again, it will begin Oct.
+22 at San Francisco.
+Elliott played the first five games while the case was in the courts.

 The second-year running back out of Ohio State has recorded 424 all-purpose yards and scored three touchdowns.

 The Associated Press contributed to this report.